modeset/-deprecated-wit-node/README.md

 </dd>

 <dt> entities </dt><dd>
-Object of entities, which contain the value, and the start/end position within the message.
+Object of entities, which contain the value, and the start/end position within msgBody.
 </dd>

 </dl>